Textures and Colors

 Most of the formats Unity uses have a fixed amount of bits per pixel.
 This means that, for a texture of a given resolution, it will always have the same size in video memory (VRAM).
 This is important to note for performance and memory usage, as VRAM usage can be a major factor for avatar performance.

-To learn more about the different compression formats, visit the Unity documentation.
+To learn more about the different compression formats in further detail, visit the Unity Documentation .

 Crunch Compression

 Crunch compression is an aggressive compression algorithm that is often used for color textures.
-It is a highly lossy algorithm, and will result in some amount of quality degredation.
-Unity reports that filesize is decreased with crunch compression, but it's important to note that asset bundles are generally compressed already, mitigating much of the benefit of crunch compression.
+It is a highly lossy algorithm, and will result in some amount of quality degradation.
+Unity reports that file size is decreased with crunch compression, but it's important to note that asset bundles are generally compressed already, mitigating much of the benefit of crunch compression.

 Crunch compression will not reduce the size of the texture in VRAM, as it has to be decompressed before it can be loaded and accessed by the GPU.